-- 124. Although the systems and methods taught in the '139 patent have been adopted by leading businesses today, at the time of invention, the technologies taught in the '139 patent were innovative and novel.
+- 144. Although the systems and methods taught in the '139 patent have been adopted by leading businesses today, at the time of invention, the technologies taught in the '139 patent were innovative and novel.
 "Currently, content writers write content that are integrated onto a blogportal, virtual community and others, the content writer does all the intellectual work and the hosting environment inserts advertisings and other paid content along the user-provided content without compensating the intellectual proprietor whatsoever."
-'139 patent, col. 1:21-27. - 125.
+'139 patent, col. 1:21-27. - 145.
 The '139 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
-Instead, they are limited to a concretely circumscribed set of methods and systems that provide a conduit for internet advertising revenue sharing between content providers and advertisers. - 126.
+Instead, they are limited to a concretely circumscribed set of methods and systems that provide a conduit for internet advertising revenue sharing between content providers and advertisers. - 146.
 The '139 patent claims are not directed at the broad concept/idea of "advertising."
 Instead, the '139 patent claims are limited to a concretely circumscribed set of methods and systems for authorizing and managing revenue sharing for internet advertising between content providers and advertisers.
 These methods and systems are technologies unique to the internet age.
 A 2013 New York Times article described this problem as rooted in the architecture of providing advertising using the internet.

 But affiliate marketing has a dark side: It can be a sure path to getting defrauded.
 Even Santa Claus is vulnerable.
-Within hours of joining an affiliate network, the
+Within hours of joining an affiliate network, the Santa Claus store had two dozen websites signed on as affiliates and claiming commissions.
+"We were, like, 'Wow, that was easy,' "said Andy Teare, the store's general manager.
+58

-&lt;sup>53 U.S. Patent App.
+&lt;sup>56 U.S. Patent App.
 No. 12/826,924 at ¶ 4 (emphasis added) (assigned to International Business Machines Corporation which cites the '139 patent as a relevant prior art reference).

-&lt;sup>54 U.S. Patent No. 9,196,000 (emphasis added) (assigned to Xerox Corporation and referencing UnoWeb's U.S. Patent No. 7,580,858).
+&lt;sup>57 U.S. Patent No. 9,196,000 (emphasis added) (assigned to Xerox Corporation and referencing UnoWeb's U.S. Patent No. 7,580,858).